MBotond21/thingy/README.md

 ## Requirements
-Clone / download the backend and set it up and run according to its README
+Clone / download the backend, set it up and run according to its README

 The application also uses a third-party api, therefor internet connection is required